Ellie Roebuck: Club career

-Roebuck started her career at Sheffield United's centre of excellence, before leaving to join Manchester City, aged 15.
+Manchester City, 2015–24

+2015–17

+Roebuck joined the Manchester City development squad when she was 15.
+She began to be involved with the first team in 2017, but did not play in any of the competitions they won.

+2018–20

 In January 2018, Roebuck signed her first professional contract with Manchester City.
 A month later, she made her senior breakthrough from the development squad, due to an early injury to Karen Bardsley, keeping a clean sheet in a 0–0 league draw against Chelsea.
+She then played in the 2018 FA WSL Cup final that they lost 0–1 in March, a disappointment that had manager Nick Cushing encourage Roebuck to "write her own story" rather than be affected by the team's achievements.

 On 23 May 2019, Roebuck, having been part of the side that won both the FA Cup and League Cup, extended her contract with Manchester City for another two years.
 At the end of the 2019–20 season, Roebuck was awarded the inaugural Barclays FA WSL Golden Glove having kept ten clean sheets in 16 league appearances.
+She had a 90.9% save percentage for the season.

+2021–23

 Roebuck missed much of the 2021–22 season with a calf injury, limiting her to 10 league appearances out of 22, her lowest since 2017.
 In addition she missed several international fixtures.

+She came back strong in the 2022–23 season as City's main goalkeeper: having suffered an exodus of major players, the team got off to a rocky start before mounting an unbeaten 14-match run in the league.
+They then went out of the 2022–23 FA Women's League Cup in the semi-finals in February, after which they began to lose more games.
+In March 2023, Roebuck was outwitted by Sam Kerr in the early stages of the final of the 2023 Women's FA Cup that they lost 2–3.

+Roebuck made important saves in a league loss to Liverpool on 7 May 2023, before having a poor performance against Manchester derby rivals Manchester United on 21 May 2023, in what was her last game for the club.
+Eventually losing 1–2, City conceded a goal due to defensive errors in the second minute, and Roebuck received a red card 40 minutes later for a bad tackle outside of the box.